Arts & Crafts Shows and Bazaars during the fall/winter in Ludington have handcrafted and specialty items for your Christmas gift giving.

 Each year, community businesses and individuals come together to sponsor free rides/tows for the public on New Year’s Eve to prevent drunk driving incidents.

-The following companies are offering free rides/tows on New Year’s Eve:
+The following companies are offering free rides/tows on New Year’s Eve in 2023:

 - Abrahamson’s Towing: (231) 843-2990